binocarlos/trig/README.md

 ## trig

-a library for composing command line applications from smaller, docker based commands
+Compose command line applications from procfiles

-This is useful if you want to override the default behaviour of a PaaS or generally control and override the behaviour of a cli application.

 ## trigger files

-you define your program with a default set of actions, these actions, like user overrides are defined in a yaml file like so:
+you define your program with as a default set of triggers.

+triggers are defined in a Procfile:

 ```yaml
 info: echo "this is the info"